See, Play and Learn

 In rare cases, the tissue may grow on your lungs or in other parts of your body.

 What causes endometriosis?

 Who is at risk for endometriosis?

-Endometriosis is most common in women in their 30s and 40s, but it can affect any female who menstruates.
+Endometriosis can affect anyone who menstruates.
 Certain factors can raise or lower your risk of getting it.

 - You have a mother, sister, or daughter with endometriosis